Deep Dose Plugin Towards Real-time Monte Carlo Dose Calculation Through a Deep Learning based Denoising Algorithm

-Inspired by its unprecedented successes in various fields \citep{RN44,RN45,RN46,RN47}, researchers have used convolutional neural network (CNN)–based deep learning (DL) techniques to suppress the quantum noise in MC dose calculation results obtained with a small number of simulation histories.
-For instance, Javaid et al. \citep{RN48} proposed a UNet-based \citep{RN46} denoiser for proton therapy.
+Inspired by its unprecedented successes in various fields \citep{RN44,RN45}, researchers have used convolutional neural network (CNN)–based deep learning (DL) techniques to suppress the quantum noise in MC simulations obtained with a small number of histories \citep{lin2020detail,fornander2019denoising,xu2019adversarial,RN46,RN48,RN49,RN50}.
+For instance, in the radiation therapy field, Javaid et al. \citep{RN48} proposed a UNet-based \citep{RN46} denoiser for proton therapy.
 This denoiser is trained by using the MC dose results for $1\times{10}^6$ particles as the input and the MC dose results for $1\times{10}^9$ particles as the target.
 Peng et al.\citep{RN49} demonstrated a convolutional encoder-decoder neural network’s ability to accelerate the MC radiation transport simulation for patient dose calculation for computed tomography imaging.
-Neph et al. \citep{RN50} trained a parallel UNet for magnetic resonance guided radiotherapy, where the noisy MC dose, MC fluence and CT geometry are considered simultaneously by feeding them into different UNet branches.
+Neph et al. \citep{RN50} trained a multi-branches network for magnetic resonance guided radiotherapy by simultaneously feeding the noisy MC dose, MC fluence and CT geometry into different branches, where each branch is a UNet.

 To our knowledge, the existing DL-based denoisers have yet to reach the real-time efficiency for 3D dose denoising discussed in this work.
 For example, the UNet-based denoiser proposed by Javaid et al. \citep{RN48} processed the dose volume in a 2.5D way, i.e., by processing multiple ($<$7) slices simultaneously and then processing the next set of multiple slices.
 They reported an inference time of ~10 s, given an image size of $512\times512$, when using an NVIDIA Titan X GPU.
 In this paper, we aim to bring the DL model inference efficiency to the real-time level (sub-seconds) without compromising its denoising performance.